Tilted-Gryphons/tilted-gryphons.github.io/pages/recruits.md

 ### How to Join
 If you've read this far bravo!
 Please go to our [Discord](https://discord.gg/SFnNfHv) and follow these directions: <br />
 1. In the *#read-me-first* channel type: ?accept <br />
-2. Then in the *#new-recruits* channel please post your in-game name, current level, class, and desired end-game spec. <br />
+2. Then in the *#new-recruits* channel please post your character name, class, spec, and logs. <br />
 3. Wait for an officer to get in touch with you.
 This may take a day. <br />
 Once you're in the guild in-game, you will then receive your rank in Discord and unlock all of the remaining channels!
 If you have any questions please feel free to DM an [officer](/pages/guild-structure/).